btrettel/flt/to-do.md

         - Compiling test_real.f90 without pdim_types (otherwise identical)
         - Running test.f90 with pdim_types
         - Running test_real.f90 without pdim_types (otherwise identical, to show effect on run-time performance)
+    - Compare error messages in different compilers for units.f90
+        - If necessary, request that lfortran type error message be similar to gfortran to be as useful as possible for units.f90.
+    - units test with operations on 3 or more different units to make sure the output is correct
+    - Do constructors like `length(1.0)` work?

 Later: